 It’s still easy but not as carefree as it used to be, so before you jump in, please read more about hiring a motorcycle in Pattaya.

 The Pattaya Jet Ski Scam

 Although the jet ski scam “seems” to have been stamped out by the authorities, you should be aware it was, and could once again, become very real.

-The scammers operated on Pattaya Beach, most notably in front of Mike shopping mall.
-It was a simple scam, you hired a jet ski, returned it to the vendor, he inspected it, and found some “not previously visible” damage, for which you must pay.
+The scammers operated on Pattaya Beach, most notably in front of Mike’s shopping mall.
+It was a simple scam; you hired a jet ski, and upon returning it to the vendor, they inspected it and found some “not previously visible” damage, for which you must pay.

-The 2 most reported incidences of pick-pocketing in Pattaya are single men getting pick-pocketed by lady-boys, and unsuspecting tourists getting pick-pocketed while riding on a baht bus.
-So long as you are aware, it’s easy to prevent by keeping your purse/wallet in your front pocket, and with a hand on it if need be.
+The two most reported incidences of pick-pocketing in Pattaya are single men getting pick-pocketed by lady-boys and unsuspecting tourists getting pick-pocketed while riding on a baht bus.
+So long as you are aware, it’s easy to prevent by keeping your purse/wallet in your front pocket and with a hand on it if need be.

 A typical incident of street robbery in Pattaya involves valuables such as gold or bags being snatched from the victim by a couple of opportunist thieves riding a motorcycle.